badly-drawn-wizards/vangogh_oc_fix/README.md

     - On your SteamDeck create the folder `/lib/modules/$(uname -r)/extra`.
 You will need `sudo`.
 Copy  into the `extra` folder.
     - `sudo depmod -a`

-I don't have the heart to do a clean run of this, so please report if you have any problems.

 # How to run

 You can load the module with: